Just say no to the

 Free Trade Area of the Americas or FTAA

-Just what is the FTAA anyway?
+Just what is the FTAA anyway

-The latest international trade agreement is called the Free Trade Area of the Americas.
-Based on NAFTA, the FTAA is currently being negotiated by the US and over 30 other western hemisphere countries, from Canada to Chile.
-As usual, the negotiations are being held in secret, but reports indicate it contains no labor and environmental provisions, and in fact, encourages business practices that ignore such standards.
 The AFL-CIO has resolved to fight for 'enforceable workers" rights and environmental protections in the core of all new trade and investment agreements... including the Free Trade Area of the Americas, and to "vigorously oppose any agreements that fall short of this standard."

 Why should I be concerned?